 Acquisition Manager – This person will handle pre-screening sellers, setting up property inspections, doing comparable sales research, verifying information about property, reviewing inspections, and negotiating deals with your sellers.

-This job is probably the one that I would hand over LAST (once you have everything else under control).
+This job is probably the one that I would hand over LAST (once you have all other real estate automation systems under control).
 It takes specialized training and practice before one can consider them an expert at this job.

 But once you find someone who is excellent at communicating, has good work ethic, and does a great job with FOLLOW UP, then you’ll have it made in the shade.